Love your laundry room

 Laundry time was all the more fun when the work was accompanied by ukulele music.

-When you were done pointing to the clothes, always help yourself to a piece of fruit — conveniently located nearby!
+When you were done pointing to the clothes, always take a seat and help yourself to a piece of fruit — all conveniently located nearby!

 If you folded some towels and set them out — next to a cup of detergent — you could go relax.
 Fool the world into thinking you’re hard at work doing laundry.